mikes222/mapsforge_flutter/apps/mapfile_converter/README.md

 ## Compile and run

-Download and install flutter, depending on your Operating system
+Download and install flutter, depending on your operating system

     apt-get install flutter